giaphutran12/ai-customer-support-agent-aven/README.md

 - Supports streaming and non-streaming responses
 - Automatic context retrieval and response generation

-## 🤝 Contributing

-This is a production-ready system, but improvements are always welcome:

-- Bug fixes
-- Performance optimizations
-- New AI model integrations
-- UI/UX enhancements

 ## 📄 License

 MIT License - feel free to use this for your own projects.

 ---

-_Built with modern web technologies and AI best practices.
-Handles real customer conversations with intelligence and accuracy._
+_Built with modern web technologies and AI best practices._